Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 autograder.
 You may or may not pass everything.

 - If you fail any of the coverage tests, it means that there is a case that your local tests did not cover.
-The autograder test name and the test coverage component will give you hints towards the missing case.
+[Here](./flags.md) is a list of test cases that you should cover.
 - If you fail any of the timing tests, it means that your implementation does not meet the timing constraints described above.